-2013-1/SBM-5/08 Functions of the 1. describe the Urea cycle/ xenobiotics 3h Biochemistry Lecture 1. describe the Urea cycle/ xenobiotics (a).
+2014-1/SBM-5/08 Functions of the 1. describe the Urea cycle/ xenobiotics 3h Biochemistry Lecture Functions of the kidneys 1. describe the Urea cycle/ xenobiotics (a).
 Enzymes of the urea cycle (b).
 Regulation of urea biosynthesis (c).
 Urea cycle enzymopathies (d).
 Effects of hyperammonemia (e).
 Urea cycle enzymes in kidney (f).
-Xenobiotics 2. describe the regulation of erythropoiesis by kidneys 3. describe the contribution to the synthesis of Vitamin D 4. describe the fluid and electrolyte balance in, i. control blood volume by regulating the volume of urine produced ii. regulates the homeostasis of major ions in the body fluids: a. state the osmolality and Na+ concentration of ECF b. recognise that ECF osmolality is determined mainly by Na+ concentration c. describe the role of the hypothalamic osmoreceptors and ADH in controlling ECF osmolality. d. state the location of the thirst centre and describe the role of the thirst mechanism in controlling ECF osmolality and Na+. e. explain the renin-angiotensin-aldosterone mechanism. f. explain the mechanism by which aldosterone controls Na+ transport in the kidney. g. recognise that Na+ is exchanged for K+ and/or H+ in the distal part of the nephron. h. explain the effect of arterial baroreceptors, low pressure receptors, 3h 2h Biochemistry Head/ Physiology Lecture 2012 1/SDM 5/00 ANP, aldosterone and ADH in maintaining blood volume and ECF volume. j. explain the mechanism of K+ reabsorption and secretion in the renal tubules. k. explain the effect of aldosterone in the control of K+ secretion.
-2013-1/SBM-5/09 Micturition describe the functional anatomy of the urinary bladder including the innervations describe the micturition reflex and explain how it is modified by centers in the brain stem and cerebral cortex describe the pressure changes in the bladder with increase of its volume (physiological basis of cystometrogram)4. explain the derangements in micturition in the following abnormalities; a. interruption of afferent nerves from the bladder b. interruption of both afferent and efferent nerves 2h Head/ Physiology Lecture
+Xenobiotics 2. describe the regulation of erythropoiesis by kidneys 3. describe the regulation of erythropoiesis by kidneys 3. describe the contribution to the synthesis of Vitamin D 4. describe the fluid and electrolyte balance in, i. control blood volume by regulating the volume of urine produced ii. regulates the homeostasis of major ions in the body fluids: a. state the osmolality and Na+ concentration of ECF b. recognise that ECF osmolality is determined mainly by Na+ concentration c. describe the role of the hypothalamic osmoreceptors and ADH in controlling ECF osmolality. d. state the location of the thirst centre and describe the role of the thirst mechanism in controlling ECF osmolality and Na+. e. explain the renin-angiotensin-aldosterone mechanism. f. explain the mechanism by which aldosterone controls Na+ transport in the kidney. g. recognise that Na+ is exchanged for K+ and/or H+ in the distal part of the nephron. h. explain the of salt appetite in the control of ECF Na+.
+I. explain the effect of arterial baroreceptors, low pressure receptors, ANP, aldosterone and ADH in maintaining blood volume and ECF volume. j. explain the mechanism of K+ reabsorption and secretion in the renal tubules. k. explain the effect of aldosterone in the control of K+ secretion.
+3h 2h Biochemistry Head/ Physiology Lecture 2014-1/SBM-5/09 Micturition describe the functional anatomy of the urinary bladder including the innervations describe the micturition reflex and explain how it is modified by centers in the brain stem and cerebral cortex describe the pressure changes in the bladder with increase of its volume (physiological basis of cystometrogram)4. explain the derangements in micturition in the following abnormalities; a. interruption of afferent nerves from the bladder b. interruption of both afferent and efferent nerves 2h Head/ Physiology Lecture